 - Whisk the dry ingredients together in a large bowl.

 - Combine the water with the dry ingredients.
-Use your hands, it’s usually easier, mix until combined, the dough will be sticky and shaggy – that’s ok.
+I find it best to get your hands in there, give the bread a good mix until the flour is incorporated and the dough will be shaggy - that's ok.

 - Place the dough into a greased heatproof bowl.
 Cover with a damp dishtowel or plastic wrap.